A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 Upon arriving, Hui Ju is informed by Yi An’s staff that she’s no longer welcome at his house.
 After collecting her belongings, she quietly heads home.
 That night, we learn that Hui Ju turned down Jeong Woo’s proposal because his status is only temporary, while royal status lasts for life.
 Unfortunately, Yi An overhears this and is left believing she still only wants him for his title.
 Hurt by what he heard, he continues to ignore her.

 Not long after, Hui Ju and Jeong Woo arrive at the palace together, immediately irritating Yi An.
 He quietly warns Jeong Woo to be more mindful of how he behaves around Hui Ju.
 Jeong Woo, however, casually admits that he already knows their marriage is nothing more than an arrangement.
-Yi An is clearly bothered by this, but Hui Ju is quick to remind him that he was the one who called off the engagement just yesterday, so he has no right to act jealous now.
-When she brings up drafting a marriage contract, Yi An simply challenges her to go ahead and write one.
+Yi An is clearly bothered by this so when Hui Ju brings up drafting a marriage contract, Yi An simply challenges her to go ahead and write one.

 That night, Yi An hides the marriage contract away inside a secret cabinet before pulling out the burned royal decree stating that the late king wanted him to inherit the throne.
 Elsewhere, Sung Won reflects on the night of the fire, and we’re finally given a much clearer picture of what happened.
 He found Yi Rang curled up on the floor after she’d learned the king planned to abdicate in Yi An’s favour.
 When he asked what she’d done, she calmly replied that she burned it all to the ground.
 Umm… what??